lkosanke/githubintro/README.md

  * Never commit changes directly onto the 'main' branch
  * Give Comments, pushes and honestly everything a name/ comment on what the sction was about (makes collabs easier big way)
  * working locally and commiting to a remote version later on (when you are done) is the safest way to work
+ * try to commit as small chunks of work as possible
+ * document your work/ the projects work in a readme
+ * uvm.
+ * What would seem important to you as for right now?